MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-hadoop-yarnqueueusage.md

   License: file LICENSE
   ~~~~

-  b.
   NAMESPACE – text file containing the list of overridden functions to be exported:

   ~~~~
   export("RxHadoopMR", "RxSpark", “RxSparkConnect”)
   ~~~~

-3. LICENSE – create a text file named ‘LICENSE’ in the package directory with a single line for the license associated with the R package:
+  LICENSE – create a text file named ‘LICENSE’ in the package directory with a single line for the license associated with the R package:

   ~~~~
   This package is for internal Company ABC use only -- not for redistribution.
   ~~~~

 4. In the package’s R directory add one or more `*.R` files with the code for the functions to be overridden.
 The following provides sample code for overriding `RxHadoopMR`, `RxSpark`, and `RxSparkConnect` that you might save to a file called "ccOverrides.r" in that directory.